Community right to challenge

 If the Community Right to Challenge is used by staff, the council has to ensure that it is not treating any potential bidder any more favourably than another.
 As such, staff groups planning to use the Right are not allowed time within business hours to progress work on the development of a staff mutual.
 Staff groups are entitled to approach potential funders in the same way as any other group covered by the Community Right to Challenge.
 However, as there may be issues around access to commercially sensitive information, they must first declare an intention to approach a potential funder to the Corporate Leadership Team.

 Staff interested in using the Right should also contact the Corporate Procurement Unit for guidance and the Expression of Interest form.

-Under legislation, Wiltshire council can define windows during which it will accept Expressions of Interest for relevant services.
-The window for receiving an Expression of Interest for running any of Wiltshire council's relevant services has currently been set for 1 July until 31 August each year, to align with the council's budget setting process.
+Under legislation, Wiltshire Council can define windows during which it will accept Expressions of Interest (EoI) for relevant services.
+The window for receiving an Expression of Interest for running any of Wiltshire Council's relevant services has currently been set for 1 July - 31 August each year for all relevant services to align with the council's budget setting process.

 A decision on whether to accept, accept with modifications or reject the Expression of Interest will be made by Wiltshire council during September of that year.

 If an Expression of Interest is accepted by Wiltshire council, then an indicative time between an Expression of Interest being accepted and the procurement process starting will be up to:

 - 1 month, for services with a value of less than £500